Skip to Content

 #5: They fall short in the “little moments”

 Usually someone who loves conditionally is there for you in the big moments because it gives them something they want, like a way to be in the spotlight.
-But a life isn’t built on the big moments.
-Life is made in the little moments.
+They throw you a surprise birthday party (because of the attention it gets them) and gets you expensive gifts for Christmas.

 So the time you had a bad day at work and they refused to console you, or called you “sensitive” for needing support through anxiety or worry, these are those little moments that they might fall short because they don’t get anything out of it for themselves.